 Now, I am, by no means, the best writer in the world nor do I claim to be — I don’t think I am even half there.
 There are still so much room for improvement, learning, and more practice.

 Writing, for me, is not only a hobby that I cannot let go of but my way of pouring out my thoughts and feelings.
 I find it therapeutic; the way it helps me clear my mind and make me feel like someone is listening even though I am only facing this blank, white page that will soon be filled with my words.

 I’ve been blogging for a decade now, but I’ve been writing way longer than that.
-I used to write journals when I was a kid which contained probably just how my day went or what I ate or what I read, I wrote book reports year after year for school, and I even played with MS Publisher and wrote articles about anything I could think of.
+I write and keep journals which contains little notes, relatable quotes, how my day went, or just about what I read that day, I wrote book reports year after year for school, and I even played with MS Publisher and wrote articles about anything I could think of.

 Yet, I still need more practice.
 So right now, I am writing this post to share with you some of the things that have helped me grow as a writer which are still helping me through my writing journey up to this day:

 Read more, read often.

 Aside from my love for writing, I also love reading: articles, novels, comic books, essays, etc. So my advice is read anything — read everything.
 It does not only help you know your grammar, but it also helps you find your own rhythm.

 It has been one of the best learning methods that I learned throughout my writing “career.”
 I never appreciated the art of listening when I was in college, but when I started working, I realized that it is essential to understanding what you are writing about.